peter88213/novx_xtg/README.md

 ## Credits

-- The icons are made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
+- The logo is made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
 - User *Hunter_71* presented the number to English conversion algorithm on [stack overflow](https://stackoverflow.com/a/51849443).
 - User *Aristide* presented the integer to roman numeral conversion on [stack overflow](https://stackoverflow.com/a/47713392).